Archive for Research in Archetypal Symbolism: History

 ARAS was begun—and built to over six thousand images—by spiritualist and scholar Olga Fröbe-Kapteyn, who founded the Eranos conferences in 1933.
 Each conference had a theme, and Fröbe-Kapteyn collected images to illustrate the topic of each year's meeting.
 In 1946, Olga Froebe-Kapteyn gave her collection of pictorial artifacts to the Warburg Institute in London, and photographic duplicates were given to the C.G.
 Jung Institute in Zurich and to the Bollingen Foundation in New York.
 The collection in New York was edited and further developed, including collection, sorting, and classification of the material and the development of detailed study sheets for every image.
-This New York archive was eventually renamed the Archive for Research in Archetypal Symbolism and was acquired by the C.G.
-Jung Foundation of New York (mirror collections exist at the C.G.
+This New York archive was eventually renamed the Archive for Research in Archetypal Symbolism and was acquired by the CG Jung Foundation of New York (mirror collections exist at the C.G.
 Jung Institutes in San Francisco and Los Angeles).
 The close association of ARAS with the Jung Institutes is "not because a symbolic point of view is limited to Jungians, but because Jung was the particular proponent of a broadly archetypal point of view that insists upon transpersonal and symbolic connections transcending cultural and theological boundaries.
 This perspective lies at the heart of the archive."

 ARAS contains more than 17,000 images from every era of human history, from the Paleolithic and Neolithic eras, from ancient India, Asia Minor, Egypt, and Mycenae, from small tribal societies to great empires.
 The study sheets that accompany each image provide a detailed description of the image, a cultural history to place it in context, an archetypal commentary which examines the image's modern psychological meaning and offers numerous cross-cultural references to related concepts/images, a bibliography for related reading, and a glossary of technical terms.
 This detailed documentation renders the library of images accessible to the lay person as well as the specialist scholar, although as the ARAS homepage notes, "There is...no supposition among those working in this field that they have found the one and only way of interpreting archetypal symbolism.
 The symbol is forever recreating itself anew in the imaginations of those who experience it."